 And everyone can come out of the process stronger.
 I can help you, whether it’s a zoom storytelling session or mapping out a really fitting way to honour a life now and in the future when you can come together.
+More coming.

 People often celebrate with hugs.
 And if you are a hugger (like me), a celebration doesn’t feel great without them.
 But…there are ways to do powerful work without personal contact.
 More on this in my CHLY radio interview from May 18, 2020.